-And a useful case in 2011 looked at whether temps where in fact employees of the agency – The Secretary of State of Business, Innovation & Skills v Mr J Studders and others.
+A useful case in 2011 looked at whether temps where in fact employees of the agency – The Secretary of State of Business, Innovation & Skills v Mr J Studders and others.
 The temps were provided by Unity personnel Ltd and the end-hirer exercised direction and supervision over them and Unity paid them – a traditional ‘temp’ arrangement.
-The temps did not have a contract of employment with Unity – the temps were not obliged to accept assignments and Unity were not obliged to offer them work.
+The temps didn’t have a contract of employment with Unity – the temps were not obliged to accept assignments and Unity were not obliged to offer them work.

 Unity became insolvent and the temps claimed employee status.
-The ET agreed they were employees, but on appeal the EAT disagreed and said case law on the issue of employment status of agency workers was clear – the 2 necessary requirements of a contract of employment – mutual obligation to do and provide work and a degree of control – did not exist.
+The ET agreed they were employees, but on appeal the EAT disagreed and said case law on the issue of employment status of agency workers was clear – the two necessary requirements of a contract of employment – mutual obligation to do and provide work and a degree of control – didn’t exist.

-In August 2015 in Coles v Ministry of Defence the Employment Appeal tribunal found there is nothing in agency workers legislation that prevents employers from choosing permanent staff over agency workers for job vacancies.
+In August 2015 in Coles v Ministry of Defence the Employment Appeal tribunal found there’s nothing in agency workers legislation that prevents employers from choosing permanent staff over agency workers for job vacancies.